Conditions for Applicants and Scholars

 A complete copy of the Inn's Code, and of the complaints procedure, is available on request from the Director of Education.

 b.
-Can I apply to more than one Inn for a scholarship or award?
+Can I apply to more than one Inn for a scholarship?

-No. A candidate may only apply to one Inn for scholarships and awards.
+No. A candidate may only apply to one Inn for scholarships.
 Multiple applications are not allowed and the Inns exchange information about those who have applied.
-Any student applying for a scholarship or award from Gray’s Inn who makes a similar application to another Inn or joins another Inn will not be entitled to a scholarship or award.
+Any student applying for a scholarship from Gray’s Inn who makes a similar application to another Inn or joins another Inn will not be entitled to a scholarship.
 Please note this rule applies to all four Inns.

-Please note: The Pegasus Awards, The Harold G. Fox and The Hon.
+Please note: The Pegasus Scholarship, The Harold G. Fox and The Hon.
 Sir Peter Bristow Scholarships are administered by other Inns.

 c.
-Do I have to be a member of an Inn to apply for an award?
+Do I have to be a member of an Inn to apply for a scholarship?

-Yes and no. You do not need to have Inn membership in order to apply for a GDL, BPTC or Hebe Plunkett Award (if the latter is to be applied to the GDL or BPTC).
-You do need to be a member of the Inn to apply for any other of the Inn’s scholarships and awards.
+Yes and no. You do not need to have Inn membership in order to apply for a GDL, BPTC or Hebe Plunkett Scholarship (if the latter is to be applied to the GDL or BPTC).
+You do need to be a member of the Inn to apply for any other of the Inn’s scholarships.

 d.
-Can I apply for multiple scholarships and awards from the Inn?
+Can I apply for multiple scholarships from the Inn?

 Yes.
-A candidate may hold different scholarships or awards in successive years, but with the exception of the Hebe Plunkett Award, prizes and internship funding, may not hold more than one scholarship or award in any one year.
+A candidate may hold different scholarships in successive years, but with the exception of the Hebe Plunkett Scholarship, prizes and internship funding, may not hold more than one scholarship in any one year.

 e.
-What if I am unsuccessful in my first application for a scholarship or award?
+What if I am unsuccessful in my first application for a scholarship ?
 Can I apply again?

 f.
 Will the Inn retain and/or use the information I supply in my application?